HakuyaLabs/warudo-docs/docs/pro.md

 Yes you can!
 We offer a special indie pricing for Warudo Pro, provided that you meet the following criteria:

-* the copyrights of your VTubing persona are exclusively yours, and you possess ownership of your accounts on social/livestreaming platforms;
+* the copyrights of your VTuber IP (Intellectual Property) are exclusively yours, and you possess ownership of your accounts on social/livestreaming platforms;
 * there are no contractual obligations requiring you to stream for X hours per week, unless such a contract is directly in agreement with a major livestreaming platform (e.g., Twitch, YouTube).